apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 ## Prerequisites

-We recommend you set the environment variable $OPENWHISK_HOME on your local machine to the extracted directory incubator-openwhisk-0.9.0.
+We recommend you set the environment variable $OPENWHISK_HOME on your local machine to the extracted directory incubator-openwhisk-0.9.0-incubating.
 It is UNACCEPTABLE to set $OPENWHISK_HOME to empty or a wrong directory.

 If you are a Ubuntu user, our suggested version is between 14.04 and 16.04.
-Open a terminal, go to the directory of "incubator-openwhisk", and run the script "all.sh" under tools/ubuntu-setup:
+Open a terminal, go to the directory of "incubator-openwhisk-0.9.0-incubating", and run the script "all.sh" under tools/ubuntu-setup:

 ```